infocusp/scaLR/README.md

 Performs feature selection and extraction of new datasets containing subset features
     - `exp_dir`
         - `feature_extraction`
-            - `chunked_models`: contains weights of each individual models trained on feature chunked data (refer to feature chunking algorithm)
+            - `chunked_models`: contains weights of each individual models trained on feature subset data (refer to feature subsetting algorithm)
             - `feature_subset_data`: directory containing the new feature-subsetted train, val and test samples anndatas
             - `score_matrix.csv`: combined scores of all individual models, for each feature and class. shape: n_classes X n_features
             - `top_features.json`: file containing list of top features selected / to be subsetted from total features.